October 10, 2024

 Black Crappie -

 Fair: Try jig and minnow combinations in brush piles.
 Bluegill - Fair: Use jigs along the shoreline and open areas in the vegetation.
 Tip the jigs with a chunk of nightcrawler.
-Channel Catfish - Fair: Try nightcrawlers or chubs in 6-10 feet of water.
-Largemouth Bass - Good: Target the fishing jetties and rip-rapped shorelines.
-Use plastics in these areas and in open areas of the vegetation.
+Largemouth Bass - Good: Use plastics around the fishing jetties and rip-rapped shorelines.

 Lake Keomah